syncfusion-content/xamarin-docs/Xamarin/SfComboBox/Retrieving-Selected-Values.md

 ## SelectedIndex

 You can get or set the index of the selected item using the [`SelectedIndex`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfComboBox.XForms~Syncfusion.SfComboBox.XForms.SfComboBox~SelectedIndexProperty.html) property.
 It is applicable only when [`MultiSelectMode`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfComboBox.XForms~Syncfusion.SfComboBox.XForms.SfComboBox~MultiSelectModeProperty.html) is set to None.
+SelectedIndex will accept a single integer value.

 ### Set the index of item to be selected